educational-resources-and-services/bibletags-widget/README.md

 * Authentication
 * After I have graphql queries which receive arrays in return, see if my cache -> localstorage strategy works still
 * Get basic tagging functionality working
+  * It needs to throw an error of some sort when a text if fed to the API with a different number of words from what was tagged
 * Set up ParallelComposite (texts weaved together, and not just one above the other)
 * Get working for other languages (uiWords query)
   * Should lang codes only be 3-digit? (i.e. no eng-gb?)
 Think about Chinese as another example